emmanuelle-dankwa/multiplex-serology-calibration/README.md

 * `results`: contains the outputs of `analysis.Rmd`.
 Figures are separately stored in the subfolder `figs`.

-* `monbart_0.3`: R package to run the monotone BART algorithm, based on the C++ implementation by , available at [https://bitbucket.org/remcc/mbart/src/master/](https://bitbucket.org/remcc/mbart/src/master/).
+* `monbart_0.3`: R package to run the monotone BART algorithm, based on the C++ implementation by Chipman et al. (2022), available at [https://bitbucket.org/remcc/mbart/src/master/](https://bitbucket.org/remcc/mbart/src/master/).
 We created a custom R interface to the C++ code for the purposes of this study.